pi0/nitro-cloudflare-dev/README.md

-# Cloudflare Bindings for Nitro and Nuxt Dev Server
+# Cloudflare Bindings for Nitro and Nuxt

-This is a proof of concept module to enable access to the Cloudflare runtime bindings in development server of [Nitro](https://nitro.unjs.io) and [Nuxt](https://nuxt.com) using new `getBindingsProxy` api exposed by wrangler.
+This is a proof of concept module to enable access to the Cloudflare runtime bindings in the development server of [Nitro](https://nitro.unjs.io) and [Nuxt](https://nuxt.com) using the new `getBindingsProxy` API exposed by wrangler and [miniflare](https://miniflare.dev/)

+> [!WARNING]
-> [!WARNING] > `getBindingsProxy` is not yet part of wrangler, we are just using the prerelease from: https://github.com/cloudflare/workers-sdk/pull/4523.
+> `getBindingsProxy` is not yet part of the wrangler, we are just using the prerelease from: https://github.com/cloudflare/workers-sdk/pull/4523.
 The utility's API can still change

 > [!NOTE]
 > Nitro project plans to introduce a new method to allow native dev presets, meaning you can natively run [miniflare](https://miniflare.dev/) as your development server without this module or a proxy in the future.

 ## Usage

-1. Install `nitro-cloudflare-bindings` and `wrangler` packages as dev dependency
+First, install `nitro-cloudflare-bindings` and `wrangler` packages as a dev dependency

 ```sh
 npx nypm i -D wrangler nitro-cloudflare-bindings